gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 ### Antivirus

 Antivirus programs are the server’s police and control the quarantine sector.
 Their main power is their numbers, and they will always come in groups of three or four to try to stop your software.
-They usually patrol storage drives and raid key elements like memory or BIOS, but you’ll never find them hiding in the recycle bin.
+They usually patrol storage drives and raid key elements like memory or BIOS, but you will never find them hiding in the recycle bin.

-By permission, they are the only ones allowed to enter and exit the quarantine sectors (the prison inside a computer) and, therefore, to insert and remove software items they consider dangerous.
+By permission, they are the only ones allowed to enter and exit the quarantine sectors (the prison inside a computer) and, therefore, to insert and remove software they consider dangerous.

 They try to manage this software in a very fascist way.
-At the slightest opportunity, they will put you in quarantine without evidence or trial and can keep you there for cycles and cycles without telling you what you’re accused of, asking you endless IF/ELSE questions that seem like infinite loops.
+At the slightest opportunity, they will put you in quarantine without evidence or trial and can keep you there for cycles and cycles without telling you what you are accused of, asking you endless IF/ELSE questions that seem like infinite loops.

 ```
 AAVAB | All AntiVirus Are Bastards -> HelloWorld.bin
 ```

-They tend to be quite hostile to free software and proprietary developments and treat proprietary software better, but if they discover you’re pirated, they will likely arrest you to find out where you came from.
+They tend to be quite hostile to free software and proprietary developments and treat proprietary software better, but if they discover you are pirated, they will likely arrest you to find out where you came from.

 Their virus capture rate is ridiculous, and most of their arrests are usually false positives.
 In fact, most of the software in quarantine is free software and proprietary developments that have been unjustly stopped.

 ### Infinite Loop

-These vortices, whose flawed logic doesn’t allow them to end, can suck you inside and trap you forever.
+These vortices, whose flawed logic does not allow them to end, can suck you inside and trap you forever.
 You can represent them as energy tornadoes that attract nearby bytes and grow as they feed.

 > Each absorbed software increases the vortex’s die level by one level, making it more powerful and attracting more software, and so on in a never-ending cycle.
 They start with a d4, and each time they swallow something important, they increase their die level.
 When they reach d12, they consume so many resources that they generate 1 temperature point.

-It could be that your software items want to feed it so it grows and generates more heat on the server, or they’re trying to attract a virus so it can get closer and be devoured by the loop.
+It could be that your software want to feed it so it grows and generates more heat on the server, or they are trying to attract a virus so it can get closer and be devoured by the loop.

-The only way to stop one of these vortices would be to turn the location where it’s located on and off, for example in the BIOS, or cut off access to that location and leave it without any software to devour.
+The only way to stop one of these vortices would be to turn the location where it is located on and off, for example in the BIOS, or cut off access to that location and leave it without any software to devour.

 ### ├┬┴┬┴┬┴┬┴┤ Firewall

 More than a monster, we are talking about an obstacle, an extra security wall put in place by the system administrator.
 It can affect the entire system, like a DMZ that disconnects it from the rest of the network, or simply a barrier that protects specific sectors of the storage drive.

-When defining a firewall, we must establish what it protects and how it can be traversed, since there’s always a way to get through.
+When defining a firewall, we must establish what it protects and how it can be traversed, since there is always a way to get through.
 Perhaps you need to be on a list of allowed scripts in the /root directory, or only open it in certain situations that your software must enforce if it wants to pass.

 \sp